-Rainbow Lakes Trail is a 2.6 mile heavily trafficked out and back trail located near Nederland, CO that features a lake and is good for all skill levels.
+Rainbow Lakes Trail is a 2.6 mile heavily trafficked out and back trail located near Nederland, Colorado that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, camping, fishing, and fly fishing and is accessible from June until October.
 Dogs are also able to use this trail.

 Series of 9 connected lakes and beaver ponds that lie in a broad flat beneath the Continental Divide.
 These well-stocked lakes are popular with anglers, and the easy hike in is well-suited for families and backpackers.
 While the main trail does not reach every lake, well-defined social trails and a good map will help you explore this relatively small and accessible area.

 great short hike for all abilities with multiple lakes and great leaf changes. the dogs loved all the little lake swims of course. pack a lunch and relax by the lake and enjoy.

 Nice easy hike w/o a lot of elevation gain, but still has plenty of pay offs.
 Brought the dogs in on a Tuesday around 8 & the trail was ours.
 Not even a car in the lot.
 When we got back to the trailhead we passed the only other hikers we saw.

 We just spent two nights camping at Rainbow lakes.
 We took our two kids on their third backpacking trip (8years and 4

 1/2years) it's a great hike for the kids and beautiful location.
 One thing we missed until it was too late is you are suppose to have a permit to camp up there.
 Someone we met said you can get them at Ace in the Nederlands?
 Fishing was tough and we didn't have any luck.
 It was pretty quiet at night with only one other party that was camping but the lake and trail were really busy with day hikers and fishers.
 There are about 5 or so camp sites but not super easy to find as the trails aren't as clear once you get to the last lake.
 Highly recommend it though!